 Initial Research and Needs Assessment: Conduct comprehensive market research to identify specific needs and pain points of U.S. companies, particularly small and medium-sized enterprises within the U.S. This involves surveying potential users, analyzing current service processes, and understanding the unique challenges faced by these companies.
 This foundational step ensures that the RPA and AI technologies implemented, will be tailored to address specific company issues with their processes and operations effectively.
 I have already started with research of current literature.

 Stakeholder Engagement and Partnerships: Engage with key stakeholders, including business leaders, technology partners, and industry experts, to gather insights and build collaborative relationships.
-Establishing partnerships with chambers of commerce, and leading technology firms (such as [examples]), will provide the necessary support and resources to drive innovation and ensure the project’s success.
+Establishing partnerships with chambers of commerce, and leading technology firms (such as [AWS Amazon Web Services, Uipath (RPA Tool), BluePrism (RPA Tool), Microsoft (Minimum and/or No code - AI and Automation tools)examples]), will provide the necessary support and resources to drive innovation and ensure the project’s success.

 Development and Prototyping: Utilize my expertise with RPA technologies, cloud computing, and artificial intelligence, to develop initial prototypes of personalized training programs and optimization strategies for process improvement and data-drive decision making.
 This stage will focus on creating scalable and adaptable technologies powered by AI and RPA technologies that can integrate seamlessly with a company’s existing processes.
 Continuous iteration and feedback loops will be implemented to refine these prototypes based on user feedback and performance metrics.
 In my tenure I have supported many global automation RPA development teams in the development and maintenance of automation processes.